What Flowxi is (and is not)

 High-level architecture

-At a high level, Flowxi is structured around clear responsibility layers:
+At a high level, Flowxi is structured around clear responsibility layers:-

 Authentication & security